benz206/benz206/README.md

 Hello, I'm Ben, a Junior in High School who enjoys the vast world of technology.

-- :telescope: I'm currently exploring many different languages and tools, specifically Typescript & JavaScript, Rust, React, Svelte and Vue.
+- 🔭 I'm currently exploring many different languages and tools, specifically Typescript & JavaScript, Rust, React, Svelte and Vue.

-- :seedling: I also enjoy working on open source projects, primarily in Python and occasionally in JavaScript/TypeScript.
+- 🌱 I also enjoy working on open source projects, primarily in Python and occasionally in JavaScript/TypeScript.

-- :jigsaw: I'm also extremely interested in different methods of ML such as logistical regression and decision trees, as well as blockchaining.
+- 🧩 I'm also extremely interested in different methods of ML such as logistical regression and decision trees, as well as blockchaining.

-- :zap: In my free time, I enjoy playing sports like hockey and basketball, I also do practice problems on DMOJ.
+- ⚡ In my free time, I enjoy playing sports like hockey and basketball, I also do practice problems on DMOJ.

+- 🥇 I also enter hackathons, and recently won best overall software project for a 261 participant school hackathon.

 ## Proficient